kl3mousse/neo-playbook/README.md

 # current status

 in development.
-Prototype looks good enough to be shared publicly.
+Prototype looks good enough to be shared publicly, have a look at the alpha version in the github releases.
 Contributions welcome (create an issue to raise the hand).
 Done
 - all games from NeoGeo era (~90's) are there
 - visuals & texts OK